Haakon County Personal Representative Deed of Distribution Form

 Are these forms guaranteed to be recordable in Haakon County?

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Haakon County that you need to transfer you would only need to order our forms once for all of your properties in Haakon County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Haakon County you only need to order once.

 In South Dakota, title to a decedent's real property devolves upon death to the decedent's devisees (for testate estates) and heirs (for intestate estates) (SDCL 29A-3-101).
 Though the title transfers by operation of law, the estate is still subject to administration in probate.
 Probate is the legal process of settling the decedent's estate and distributing assets to those entitled to receive them.